vmgaribay/nnbellman/README.md

 ```

 ## Usage Notes
-If cuda is unavailable on your machine, the code may still be run on cpu after addressing any device errors.

 The code in this repository was admitedly not designed for general reuse but the main files of interest to others may be...
-time comparison
-run script
-models

 - [Iterative_vs_NN.py](/Iterative_vs_NN.py) - Used to obtain the performance comparison values (set device to cpu if needed)
 - [GenerateBellmanSample.ipynb](/GenerateBellmanSample.ipynb) - Used to generate the training and testing data